T. H. Musthafa: Political career

 Musthafa had served more than 60 years in the Indian National Congress by the time of his death.
 The book related to his long political career in Congress was published by A.K.
 Antony.

 Musthafa was the captain of Raj bhavan March from Manjeshwaram to Raj bhavan Trivandrum covering a total distance of more than 1572 kilometres by foot.

 Musthafa was elected as DCC (District Congress committee) president for 14 years in Cochin.
 He got selected as KPCC vice president, AICC member and prestigious party leadership in Indian National Congress (INC).
 K. Karunakaran and Musthafa made the base for Congress in Kerala at the time of party split, Indira Gandhi was their direct reports to Delhi.

 His family includes social activists, farmers, engineers, doctors, management professionals as their profession.
 One of his brothers Sri.
 T.H.
-Abdul Jabbar served as the president of Vazakulam grama panchayath during 2010–2015.
+Abdul Jabbar served as the president of Vazakulam grama panchayath during 2010–2015. one of his son Sri.
+Zakeer Hussin made the municipal chairman of Perumbavoor during 2021-2023.
 Shri.
 Musthafa became MLA for the first time in 1977, from Aluva constituency, as a Congress candidate.
 He was again elected as MLA in 1982, 1987, 1991 and 2001 from Kunnathunadu constituency.
 He lost elections at Aluva in 1980 and Kunnathunadu in 1996.

 Musthafa served as the head for several Kerala government organizations including Kerala state khadi board Lmtd., Rubber Marketing board Lmtd., CIAL (Cochin International airport limited), etc. Noted educated IAS, IPS, IFS, IRS officers served Musthafa in his entire political career.
 Rather than his educational qualifications, Musthafa was considered a go-getter and trendmaker politician of Kerala.